+--------MANY UNCHANGED SECTIONS SKIPPED HERE----------

 7.3A.0.6 Reference sensitivity exceptions due to cross band isolation for CA

 Sensitivity degradation is allowed for a band if it is impacted by UL of another band part of the same NR CA configuration due to cross band isolation issues.
 Reference sensitivity exceptions for the victim band are specified in Table 7.3A.0.6-1 with uplink configuration of the aggressor band specified in Table 7.3A.0.6-2.